ChongLC/MinimalSetofViralPeptidome-UNIQmin/README.md

 ```

 #### Step 5 - Identification of the final minimal set of sequences
 Match between the remaining unique, multi-occurring *k*-mers of *B#* and the remaining sequence of *A#*, and subsequently, identify the sequence with the maximal *k*-mers coverage, which are then deposited into the earlier defined file *Z* (minimal set).
 The deposited sequences in file *Z* and their inherent *k*-mers are removed from file *A#* and file *B#*, respectively.
 This process is repeated until the *k*-mers in the file *B#* are exhausted.
-This step is carried out by use of the "U5_RemainingMinSet" script.
+This step is carried out by use of the "U5.1_RemainingMinSet" and "U5.2_MinSet" scripts.
 The output of the sample input file (inputfile.fas) is provided as an example (exampleoutput.txt).
 ```
 from Bio import SeqIO
 import pandas as pd